-Our Fixed-term tenancies are usually for a period of 7 years which includes the first 12 - 18 months of any probationary period.
+Fixed term tenancies will only be offered in exceptional circumstances if certain criteria (detailed below) are met.
+Fixed-term tenancies are usually for a period of 7 years which includes the first 12 - 18 months of any probationary period.
 In some circumstances, a shorter term of not less than 2 years may be used where it would be more appropriate to do so.
 For example:

-- The property is subject to a planned regeneration scheme; - The customer has limits to their leave to remain in the UK and/or their right to rent; - The tenancy is a re-grant through mutual exchange and the tenancy being exchanged has less than two years remaining on it.
+- The property is subject to a planned regeneration scheme - The customer has limits to their leave to remain in the UK and/or their right to rent - The tenancy is a re-grant through mutual exchange and the tenancy being exchanged has less than two years remaining on it.